AMUW Chair in Humanistic Studies

 is Professor Emerita at Northwestern University, where she taught in the Department of Spanish and Portuguese and directed the Latina and Latino Studies Program.
 Her scholarship has examined popular music and gender, transnational musics, the cultural politics of language among U.S. Latinx communities, and more recently, the multiple nationalities of Intralatinx in Chicago.

-is a professor Emerita at duke University where she served as Director of Graduate Studies in the Program in LIterature.
+is a professor Emerita at duke University where she served as Director of Graduate Studies in the Program in Literature.
 She teaches and writes on the relations of literature, science and technology in the 20th and 21st centuries.